-Following this offering and after our ADSs begin trading on Nasdaq, our ordinary shares will continue to be admitted to trading on AIM in a different currency (U.S. dollars on Nasdaq, and £ on the AIM), and at different times (resulting from different time zones and different public holidays in the United States and the U.K.).
+Following this offering and after our ADSs begin trading on , our ordinary shares will continue to be admitted to trading on AIM in a different currency (U.S. dollars on , and £ on the AIM), and at different times (resulting from different time zones and different public holidays in the United States and the U.K.).
 We cannot predict the effect of this dual listing on the value of our ADSs and ordinary shares.
 However, the dual listing of our ADSs and ordinary shares may dilute the liquidity of these securities in one or both markets and may adversely affect the development of an active trading market for our ADSs in the United States.
 The price of our ADSs could also be adversely affected by trading in our ordinary shares on AIM.
-Although our ordinary shares are currently admitted to trading on AIM, we may decide to cancel the admission of our ordinary shares to trading on AIM.
-Cancellation of the admission of our ordinary shares to trading on AIM would require the requisite consent of shareholders in a general meeting prescribed by AIM Rules for Companies, unless the London Stock Exchange agrees otherwise.
+Although our ordinary shares are currently admitted to trading on AIM, we may decide to cancel the admission of our ordinary shares to trading on AIM would require the requisite consent of shareholders in a general meeting prescribed by AIM Rules for Companies, unless the London Stock Exchange agrees otherwise.
 We cannot predict the effect such cancellation would have on the market price of our ADSs or ordinary shares.